 Planting organic strawberries is a great way to encourage your children to get involved.
 Children enjoy picking fresh fruit, especially if they can eat it right away.

 When horticulture, remember to take care of your knees!
 Many people experience back pain and stiffness from bending over and working in the garden for extended amounts of time.
 If you kneel, you can easily work on your plants without placing stress on your back.
 Get knee pads or a small mat you can use to kneel on if the ground is too hard.

 Make sure any open cuts are completely protected from dirt and chemicals before you go to work in your garden.
 A cut or abrasion can become infected if it is not properly protected from dirt, pesticides and other irritants.
 Look for newer bandages which are able to completely seal your cut.

 Add three inches of mulch to your flower beds.
-This practice is an easy way to discourage weeds, retain moisture, and add valuable nutrients to your garden.
+Mulching is the perfect way to lock in moisture, nourish soil, and to keep away weeds.
 By adding mulch, you can give your flower beds a finished appearance.

 Add more value to your property.
 If you are looking for high returns, landscaping gets you a lot of your money back.
 Investing in the right plants could raise the resale value of your property by at least 20%.
 Find plant materials for your landscape design that will thrive in your particular climate.